In the community

 Easter Chick Appeal

-Group of 15 volunteers to spend day at Francis House stuffing crème eggs into chicks (9.30am – 4.30pm) x 2
+Group of 15 volunteers stuffing crème eggs into knitted chicks at Francis House (9.30am – 4.30pm) x 2 during March and April.

-Great Manchester Run Cheering Squad – Sunday 26th May 2024
+Great Manchester Run Cheering Squad – 18th May 2025 (Various times between 9am – 2pm)

-Two people at a time to set up and run a stall in Didsbury Park selling merchandise plus raffle or tombola.
-(10am – 5pm)
+Two people at a time required to set up and run a stall in Didsbury Park selling merchandise plus a raffle or tombola.
+Hours flexible and we can work on a shift rota.

-Group of 8 people to put up 40 artificial Christmas trees with lights.
+Group of 8 people to put up 40 artificial Christmas trees with lights at Quayside MediaCity.

-Drivers (with or without vans) required to help collect used Christmas trees around Greater Manchester and deliver to Wythenshawe Park where they are chipped.
-Volunteers are also required to help with the chipping of the trees.
-Ideal opportunity for corporate group as up to 10 volunteers required each day over 4 days.
+Drivers (with or without vans) to collect used Christmas trees from the Greater Manchester area and deliver them to Wythenshawe Park for chipping.
+Volunteers are also required to help chip the trees.
+This is an ideal opportunity for corporate group as we need up to 10 volunteers every day over 4 days.
+Dates required 9th & 10th January.

 Volunteers help out with Christmas tree recycling